lsrcz/grisette/README.md

 [![Hackage Version](https://img.shields.io/hackage/v/grisette)](https://hackage.haskell.org/package/grisette)
 [![Hackage Dependencies](https://img.shields.io/hackage-deps/v/grisette)](https://packdeps.haskellers.com/feed?needle=grisette)

 Grisette is a symbolic evaluation library for Haskell.
-By translating programs into constraints, Grisette can help the development of program reasoning tools, including verification and synthesis.
+By translating programs into SMT constraints, Grisette can help the development of program reasoning tools, including verification and synthesis.

 For a detailed description of the system, please refer to our POPL'23 paper [Grisette: Symbolic Compilation as a Functional Programming Library](https://lsrcz.github.io/files/POPL23.pdf).

-## Features

-- **Multi-path** symbolic evaluation with efficient (customizable) state merging.
-- Symbolic evaluation is **purely functional**.
-The propagated symbolic value includes the assertion / error state of the execution, yet it is just a data structure.
-As a result, Grisette is a library that does not modify the Haskell compiler.
-- The separation of symbolic and concrete values is enforced with **static types**.
-These types help discover opportunities for partial evaluation as well as safe use of Haskell libraries.

 ## Design and Benefits

+- **Separate the concern** of problem modeling and symbolic compilation.
+Users only need to focus on modeling the problem as data structures and write an interpreter, and the symbolic compilation algorithms are provided by Grisette.
+- **Supports rich theories** including booleans, uninterpreted functions, bitvectors, integers, real numbers, and floating points.
+- **Multi-path symbolic evaluation** with efficient state merging, suitable for whole program verification, program synthesis, and other symbolic reasoning tasks.
-- Modular purely functional design, with a focus on composability.
+- **Modular purely functional design**, with a focus on composability.
+  - Use our familiar Haskell facilities like `Either` to maintain exceptions (e.g., assertions and assumptions).
   - Allows for symbolic evaluation of user-defined data structures / data structures from third-party libraries.
-  - Allows for symbolic evaluation of error-handling code with user-defined error types.
-  - Allows for memoization (tested and benchmarked) / parallelization (not tested and benchmarked yet) of symbolic evaluation.
+  - Allows for memoization / parallelization of symbolic evaluation.
-- Core multi-path symbolic evaluation semantics modeled as a monad, allowing for easy integration with other monadic effects, for example:
+- **Core multi-path symbolic evaluation semantics modeled as a monad**, allowing for easy integration with other monadic effects, for example:
   - error handling via `ExceptT`,
   - stateful computation via `StateT`,
   - unstructured control flow via `ContT`, etc.